vedantwarke/tic-tac-toe-ReactApp/README.md

+This application is a Tic-Tac-Toe game developed using React

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.